JamesRBrown/jquery.search.js/README.md

   Like any jQuery plugin, simply include the script in your project after you include jQuery (v1.1.4+).

+<b>Version 2 Features:</b>

+  Provides new case insensitive search functionality.
+Works the same as the below described features except case is ignored.

+  The new methods are:

+    iAndSearch

+    iOrSearch

+    iSearch

+  <b>Please note:</b> there might be a slight performance hit using the case insensitive search over the regular case sensitive search.

 <b>The jQuery Search plugin provides three methods:</b>

   <i>andSearch</i>  – This operates by evaluating a search string as a series of space delimited search terms that are ANDed together, similar to iTunes’ filter search.